 15 ways & action to overcome social anxiety

-1. Understand What Social Anxiety is & the Effects
+1. Know What Social Anxiety Is & How It Affects You

 risk factors of social anxiety